Making a pirate sword (or Alladin sword)

 likely to get the most stress from being waved around.

 Carving the sword bladeThe key to making a sword that looks good is to give it a non-flat profile.
 Way back when swords were forged by blacksmiths, they had more of a diamond shaped cross-section.
-It's that sort of profile that I was aiming for, even if my sword is only made of wood.
+It's that sort of profile that I was aiming for.

 Because the sword is curved, I couldn't just do a regular rip cut to cut a bevel on the sides.
-So, instead, I used more of a cove cutting technique.
-Basically, I passed the sword sideways over the blade, each time raising the blade by about a millimeter.
-I attached a stop, which is held into the T-slot to help guide the sword and keep it from getting pulled into the sawblade.
-I cut it on the back side of the sawblade, which pulled the blade against my stop.
-In retrospect, a safer thing would have been to pass the sword on the front side of the sawblade, which would have pushed the sword away from the blade.
+Instead, I used more of a cove cutting technique.
+I passed the sword sideways over the blade, each time raising the blade by about a millimeter.
+I attached a stop, which is held into the T-slot to help guide the sword and keep it from getting pulled into the saw blade.
+I cut it on the back side of the saw blade, which pulled the blade against my stop.
+In retrospect, a safer thing would have been to pass the sword on the front side of the saw blade, which would have pushed the sword away from the blade.

 I didn't stand in front of my saw while I was doing this, and I kept my

 fingers far away from the blade.
 I really wasn't sure if this technique would work